oogaboodotga/oogaboodotga/README.md

 # Windows is bad, change my mind 🤓☕️

-Hello, I'm Renee.
+I'm OogaBoodotGa.
 I love contributing to open source software and their documentation.

 <!---
 reneeqytan/reneeqytan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.